 Actively involve your kid and let them take the lead in the bank account opening process.
 Make sure they keep some requirements in mind such as online account management, interest rates over 1%, and no monthly maintenance fees.

 Steadily saving over a lifetime can amount to wealth.
 And despite opening the doors to some desirable luxuries in life, wealth also provides financial comfort.
 So, it’s something every parent desires for their child.
 Fortunately, wealth can be achieved by anyone if they start practicing smart financial decisions early.

-Make sure you teach your child about varied investment options and give them an idea about how the stock market works.
-They might not be immediately interested considering it all sounds like “grown-up stuff.”
+Ensure you teach your child about varied investment options and give them an idea of how the stock market works.
+They might not be immediately interested, considering it all sounds like “grown-up stuff.”
 But, if you explain the difference between active and passive income, they could grasp the convenience and attractiveness of an investment.